danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 ## The Nerd Way

-I’ve developed a process using Markdown that makes it a bit more enjoyable and, more importantly, more effective.
+Now that we’ve established why cover letters are still worth the effort, let’s dive into the mechanics of crafting one.
+I’ve developed a process using Markdown that makes it a bit more enjoyable as well as effective.

 ### Gather Your Tools